nikolaev-fb/claude-code-proxy/README.md

 - Log files can become several MB in minutes with streaming responses
 - Contains full conversation history (including system prompts)

-Enabling logging allows you to log all opentrouter streaming responses into file `logs/opentrouter-streaming.log` And all transformed anthropic responses into `logs/anthropic-streaming.log`
+Enabling logging allows you to log all openrouter streaming responses into file `logs/openrouter-streaming.log` And all transformed anthropic responses into `logs/anthropic-streaming.log`

-it is recommended to use langfuse to log all traces and enable file logging ony if you want to change the code of this proxy.
+it is recommended to use langfuse to log all traces and enable file logging only if you want to change the code of this proxy.

 ### LangFuse Integration